Siddharth2207/rain-cross-deploy/README.md

 const networkC = getRainNetworkForChainId(80001) // For Mumbai
 ```

+## Scenarios when consuming

+Please keep in mind that in certain cases, using this function without understanding the type of contract may not yield any result or may produce incorrect or unknown outcomes.
+Let's explore some scenarios and their possible outputs:

+- If it's a rain contract using DISpair instances on the supported chains, it will generate the correct transaction data.
+- If it's a rain contract that does not use DISpair instances and lacks a constructor, it will still generate the correct transaction data by utilizing the provider.
+- If it's a rain contract with a constructor that is not chain-dependent, it will generate the correct transaction data without modifying the transaction data.

+Please note that understanding the contract type is crucial to ensure accurate and expected results when consuming this function.

 ## Ask for network support

 If need other network to be supported on this package, please open a new issue